 Revenues of the power distribution group decreased by 2% YoY, while the power generation group saw a 61% YoY increase from \$35.69 bn in 2016 to \$57.42 bn in 2017.
-The full year consolidation of the operating revenues of GNPower Mariveles accounted for 96% of the increase in the power generation group's revenue.
-The balance of this increase was attributed to higher operating revenues at the small HEPPs (increase of 14% YoY) due to better hydrology in 2017 and the full commercial operations of TSI two units during 2017.
+The full year consolidation of the operating revenues of attributed to higher operating revenues at the small HEPPs (increase of 14% YoY) due to better hydrology in 2017 and the full commercial operations of TSI two units during 2017.
 The higher operating revenues were partly offset by lower operating revenues at TMI during 2017 as a result of expiring contracts.